 The experts will fill you in

 IRAs are complicated beasts, and there is no way to learn all the things you don't know.
-Similarly, your bank, broker or IRA custodian may not know what you know, and it's not the financial institution's responsibility to hold your hand.
+Similarly, your bank, broker or IRA custodian may not know what you know, and it's not the financial institution's responsibility to educate you.

 For instance, if you are unaware that you have only 60 days to put money back into an IRA when transferring accounts, that's your problem, per the IRS.
 Plus, a rule change that took effect on Jan.
-1, 2015, limits the number of 60-day rollovers to one per year for all of a taxpayer's IRAs in aggregate.
+1, 2015, limits the number of 60-day rollovers to 1 per year for all of a taxpayer's IRAs in aggregate.
 (There is no limit to the number of trustee-to-trustee transfers you can do.)

 The 60-day rule is a little tricky if you don't know about it, and many individuals have no reason to be well-acquainted with the tax laws around retirement accounts.
 Not all financial professionals are experts, either.